 Normally, BBEdit retains the hierarchy of the files being compared in a folder.
 In other words, when comparing folders, it looks in each subfolder of the first folder you select and tries to match it with a file of the same name in the same subfolder of the second folder, and so on down for all subfolders.
-If you choose Flatten Hierarchies, BBEdit considers the files in the folders as a single flat list, allowing a file in one folder to match a file of the same name in the other folder, regardless of whether they are in the same subfolder in both hierarchies.
+If you choose Flatten Hierarchies, BBEdit considers the files in the folders as a single flat list, allowing a file in one folder to match a file of the same name in the same subfolder in both hierarchies.